openSUSE/packaging_rake_tasks/README.md

 basesystem for more efficient caching.

 ### osc:commit
-Commit recent version to OBS devel project.
-It runs all checks and create recent package.
+Commit current state of git tree to OBS devel project.
+It runs all checks and create package.

 ### osc:sr
 Creates a submit request to the target OBS project